Dedifarmer/minecraft-performance-modpack/README.md

 the project is in beta.
-it has two versions a vulkan and normal.
+it has three versions a vulkan, normal and bare.

 normal:
   -large